prebid/prebid.github.io/dev-docs/modules/userId.md

 ### AdmixerID

-Admixer ID, provided by [Admixer](https://admixer.com/), is a universal ID solution that doesn’t rely on 3rd party cookies and gives publishers access to a wide range of Admixer’s demand sources, amplifying audience segmentation, targeting and measurement.
+Admixer ID, provided by [Admixer] (https://admixer.com/), is a universal ID solution that doesn't rely on 3rd party cookies and helps publishers and advertisers to recognize users across various browsers and environments.
+Our sub adapter takes deterministic signals like email and phone as input and returns an anonymous id that unlocks access to a wide range of Admixer's demand sources, amplifying audience segmentation, targeting and measurement.

 The Admixer privacy policy is at https://admixer.com/privacy/